Our Vision & Values

-Colleen Collaboration is a huge value.
+Colleen Collaboration is small but important.

-Colleen is small, but important.
 She enjoys sharing wonderful stories about her experiences with others in her community.
 She listens very well to what other people tell her about their community too.
 She knows it is important to form her own opinion on what she learns, so she takes a deep breath, concentrates and forms a beautiful bubble to show her view.

 The feelings and special times she has spent with the communities she is part of are very important to Colleen.
 They help to build her unique character.
 We all have our own marvellous cultural tales to show too.

 Colleen doesn’t like stereotypes that might be untrue.
-Her own experience shows her that it doesn’t matter that she is tiny,as you are never too small to make a difference to the people and world around you!
+Her own experience shows her that it doesn’t matter that she is tiny, as you are never too small to make a difference to the people and world around you!

 She has an important part to play in the future of the world.
 One small act can make an enormous difference.

-India Independence is a value you can trust.
+India Integrity is someone you can trust.